Bücker Bü 180 Student: Development

-In January 1937 Major Werner Junck, chief of the LC II, the technical wing of the Reichsluftfahrtministerium responsible for the development of new aircraft, informed various minor aircraft manufacturers such as Bücker, Fieseler, Gothaer Waggonfabrik, Flugzeugwerke Halle and Klemm that they would not get any contracts for the development of military aircraft.
-He therefore advised them to concentrate in the development of a Volksflugzeug or a small twin-engined plane.

-Following on from the success of the Bü 133 Jungmeister the Bücker company designed the Bü 180, while the other companies produced the Fi 253, the Si 202, the Kl 105 and the Go 150.
+In January 1937, the individual in charge of developing new aircraft at the Reichsluftfahrtministerium, Major Werner Junck, advised several aircraft maker that they would not be receiving any more contracts for the development of military aircraft.
+Instead they should focus on creating a Volksflugzeug.
+This led to the development of the Bü 180 along with other aircraft, such as the Kl 105, Fi 253, Si 202, and the Go 150.

 It was a low-wing cantilever monoplane that would be later used as a trainer aircraft and named Student.
 The wing was of wooden construction with a mixture of plywood and fabric covering.
 The fuselage was a steel tube frame forward and a wooden monocoque aft with a fabric covering.
 The Student had a fixed tailskid landing gear and was powered by a Walter Mikron II inline engine.
 The prototype first flew in 1937 and a small number were built for civilian use.

+One example was restored and gifted to the Quax-Verein Flying Club in 2016.